steven-halla/casino_hell/README.md

-add a 2nd rib demon slots that has 0 money, this is just to get more EXP or the super secret item i think the mcnugget 2nd quest can be skipped I need to check all quest to make sure you cant skip em slots hacked is buggedd opssum in a can candy  and coin flip better is buged shouldt give me message to play again after defeat coin flip magic menu is bugged in many ways, clicking back casts spell , cannot exit phase on coin flip is bugged it shouldnt be reading 6, this was during a magic cast, not consistant shop need to label stat points for player i am not gaining exp  opposum in a can
+add a 2nd rib demon slots that has 0 money, this is just to get more EXP or the super secret item i think the mcnugget 2nd quest can be skipped I need to check all quest to make sure you cant skip em opssum in a can candy is buged shouldt give me message to play again after defeat phase on coin flip is bugged it shouldnt be reading 6, this was during a magic cast, not consistant shop need to label stat points for player i am not gaining exp  opposum in a can

-minor bug in coin flip is exp gain not showing up in first coin flip as the value displays before value is set
+before value is set

 fix the below